 It can happen quickly, or you might be in the virtual waiting room for a few hours.

-Make sure you also have proof of time information for anyone running the half marathon or longer distances (including a webpage link for results to the race), t-shirt sizes, and date of birth.
+Make sure you also have proof of time information for anyone running the half marathon or longer distances (including a webpage link for results of the race), t-shirt sizes, and date of birth.

 You can register more than one person at a time, but runDisney prefers to have each adult on their own account.